 The court will advise you and your attorney of a picture-taking policy, and whether other guests may be in the courtroom for your family’s celebration.
 The special day requires no preparation and should not cause any concern.
 Like the birthdays and graduations you will someday share together, the adoption finalization “ceremony” (usually only 5 or 10 minutes) is a cherished moment for your family to enjoy and remember fondly.

-Please Note: This article, or its content, does not create an attorney-client relationship.
-The information provided is about legal issues but it is not intended as legal advice.
+Please Note: The information provided in this article, or its content is about legal issues but it is not intended as legal advice.